-In the world of finance, where data-driven decisions and rational analysis are the norms, it might seem surprising to find that superstitions still play a significant role in market prices.
-One of the most intriguing examples of this is the "Friday the 13th effect."
-This phenomenon highlights how even the most experienced investors can be swayed by irrational beliefs, impacting market behaviour in ways that defy traditional financial theories.
+In the world of finance, where data-driven decisions and rational analysis are the norms, it might seem surprising to find that superstitions can influence market movements.
+One of the most intriguing examples of this is the ‘Friday the 13th effect’, a phenomenon that highlights how human psychology can shape market behaviour in ways that defy traditional financial theories.

 Behavioural finance examines how psychological influences and biases impact the financial behaviours of investors and financial practitioners.
-Unlike traditional finance, which assumes that all market participants act rationally, behavioural finance recognises that emotions, cognitive errors, and even superstitions can significantly affect financial decisions.
+Unlike traditional finance, which assumes that all market participants act rationally, behavioural finance recognises that emotions, cognitive errors and even superstitions can affect financial decision-making.

-Several studies have investigated the impact of Friday the 13th on stock market returns, and offered varying results, but one conclusion.
-Stock markets are affected by Friday 13th.
-One notable study by Donald B. Keim and Robert F. Stambaugh in 1984 found that stock returns on Friday the 13th were significantly lower than on other Fridays, hypothesizing that investor behavior on this particular day deviates from the rational expectations of the Efficient Market Hypothesis (EMH).
+Studies investigating the impact of Friday the 13th on stock market returns have revealed various insights, and there is evidence to suggest that markets can be affected by superstitions connected to the day.
+One notable study by Donald B. Keim and Robert F. Stambaugh in 1984,1 for example, found that stock returns on Friday the 13th were significantly lower than on other Fridays, hypothesising that investor behaviour on this particular day deviates from the rational expectations of the efficient market hypothesis – the investment theory stating that asset prices reflect available information.

 Understanding behavioural finance is crucial for both individual investors and financial professionals.
 Here are a few key takeaways:

-So, the next time Friday the 13th comes around, remember that while it might be just another day on the calendar, its psychological impact on the market is a powerful reminder of the human element in finance.
+So, the next time Friday the 13th comes around, remember that while it might be just another day on the calendar, its potential to influence markets is a useful reminder of the human element in finance – and the importance of staying focused on long-term goals rather than short-term noise.

 https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3424267